chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 Yes, we can ping the targer machine (notice that ping's output tells us the actual IP address is 10.10.105.52).

-#### Note
+### Note
 Not all CLI commands support converting the domain names in **/etc/hosts** so with experience we will have to learn which ones do (like ping) and which ones don't.

-## 22/tcp (ssh) OpenSSH 8.9p1 [part 1]
+# 22/tcp (ssh) OpenSSH 8.9p1 [part 1]
 From the port scanning output we gather that OpenSSH is on version 8.9p1; in general, ssh is not the first thing we would consider hacking, because it is very secure, and this machine is no exception, so we move on.

-## Our Strategy for ports 80 and 8080
+# Our Strategy For Ports 80 And 8080
-Let me give you a litte bit of a foreshadow: while examining port 80, we will talk about using hydra hoping to find the password for a user named scr1ptkiddy.
+Let me give you a little bit of a foreshadow: while examining port 80, we will talk about using hydra hoping to find the password for a user named scr1ptkiddy.

 But in order to make hydra work correctly, we will have to already know that we need to point hydra toward port 8080.